catamphetamine/javascript-time-ago/README.md

 No locale data is loaded by default: a developer must manually choose which locales must be loaded.
 This is to reduce the resulting javascript bundle size.

-If the resulting bundle size is of no concern (e.g. a big enterprise application), or if the code is being run on server side, then use this helper to load all available locales:
+If the resulting bundle size is of no concern (e.g. a big enterprise application), or if the code is being run on server side (e.g. Server-Side Rendering), then use this helper to load all available locales:

 ```js
 require('javascript-time-ago/load-all-locales')